Costa Rica Paradise itinerary

 One of the most common questions we get asked over here at Costa Rica Vibes is if we can help you plan your trip.
 Although we love to help you, we just don’t have time to plan everyone’s vacation.
-For that reason, we created some amazing itineraries (including this Costa Rica itinerary of 3 weeks in paradise) that will give you a good plan to follow.
+For that reason, we created some amazing itineraries (including this Costa Rica itinerary of three weeks in paradise) that will give you a good plan to follow.

 This particular itinerary focuses on some of the best places in Costa Rica (in our opinion).
 Even with three weeks you won’t have time to see everything that this country has to offer, but this 21 day Costa Rica itinerary will definitely give you a great overview of the amazingness that is Costa Rica.